marangisto/fpga/README.md

 Use the same *File -> Add Sources* option but this time with *Add or create constraints*.
 We are not going to create this from scratch but rather use a template that came with the board.
 Use *Add Files*, navigate and select the relevant *master* file and check the *Copy constraints files into project* box before hitting *Finish*.

 Edit the constraint file and modify the pin assignments to map the names used in your design, e.g. to send a signal named *O* to LED-1, change `LED[1]` to `O` in the relevant `get_ports {..}` expression.

+## Bitstream Generation

+We are now ready to generate the bitstream: *Generate Bitstream*, wait for completion and then *Open Hardware Manager*.
+If no target is open: *Open Target -> Auto Connect*.